CarmenK2/ETL-project/README.md

 # ETL-Project: Extract, Tranform, Load - A Tale of a Vineyard
-This repository explores the concept of ETL's - Extract, Tranform, Load - by creating a database accessabled through SQL/Postgres to assess which locations in Western Australia are ideal to establish a vineyard.
+This repository explores the concept of ETL's - Extract, Tranform, Load - by creating a database accessabled through PostgresSQL to assess which locations in Western Australia are ideal to establish a vineyard.

 ## Team Members:
 * Michael Bett